aosumi-rena/Android-Calc-Emulator/README.md

 1. Open HBuilderX and select "New Project".
 2. Choose the "uni-app" template, fill in the project information, and create the project.
 3. Copy the files from this repository into the corresponding directories of the newly created project.
+4. Follow the instructions in [Import Multiple Models](#import-multiple-models) to import calculator model files.
-4. In HBuilderX, select "Run" -> "Run to phone or emulator" -> "Run to Android app base" for debugging.
+5. In HBuilderX, select "Run" -> "Run to phone or emulator" -> "Run to Android app base" for debugging.
 Or corresponding options for iOS.
-<sub><sub>P.S.
-I don't have the exact i18n for these options at the moment, choose the closest option</sub></sub>
+<sub>P.S.
+I don't have the exact i18n for these options at the moment, choose the closest option</sub>

-5. If everything works fine, select "Release" -> "Package as APK or IPA", and follow the prompts to complete the packaging.
+6. If everything works fine, select "Release" -> "Package as APK or IPA", and follow the prompts to complete the packaging.

 ## Import Single Model